permaweb/ao-cookbook/src/references/eval.md

 The `Eval` handler can also be manually triggered to evaluate received data, such as when a parent process sends a message to upload new handlers to its child process.

-## Sending Eval Action To Load Code Into A Child Process
+## Sending The Eval Action To Load Code Into A Child Process
 ```lua
 Send({
     Target = Child_Process,